DESm1th/temerty-scc-code/README.md

      * minc-toolkit
      * mricron
      * slicer (Only if .nrrd file format is required)
+     * wkhtmltopdf (Only if .pdf QC pages are required.
+Listed as the Wkhtmltox module on the scc)
   4. Ensure the following packages are installed. "pip install --user <package_name>" will install each locally and automatically for the version of python you have loaded.
      * docopt
      * pydicom
      * nibabel
+     * pdfkit (Only if .pdf QC pages are required.
+Depends on wkhtmltopdf)
   5. For each project to be managed, create a directory for logs and metadata.
      Each needed metadata configuration file has a template in the 'Config Templates' section below.